Published:April 29, 2020

-Tailwind CSS is another wonderful new framework that intends to ease the building of web applications and speed up the process.
-While Bootstrap has default themes and many ready made built-in UI components, Tailwind doesn’t impose design decisions.
-Bootstrap's components can be used very easily by simply calling them and voila.
-With Tailwind you need to write specific codes for every component.
-This makes it highly customizable and your design can take any shape that you need, without any restrictions.
+Tailwind CSS is a new framework that aims to streamline the process of building web applications.
+Unlike Bootstrap, which comes with default themes and ready-made UI components, Tailwind does not impose design decisions.
+While Bootstrap's components can be easily used by simply calling them, Tailwind requires specific codes for each component.
+This high level of customization allows your design to take any shape you need, without any restrictions.

-Just like with Bootstrap, Tailwind also has a CDN that you can use, but it doesn’t have all it’s features and thus it’s much better to install it.
-You can easily install Tailwind through npm by using
+Tailwind also offers a CDN, but for full feature access, it's better to install it.
+You can easily install Tailwind through npm using

-According to the Tailwind website, the framework is very heavy in its original form, much more than the other solutions like Bootstrap and co.
-However, by using PurgeCSS to remove unnecessary CSS, you can greatly reduce its size and make it the lightest of them all.
-The final product of your Tailwind CSS file is not more than just a mere 10kb of compressed CSS.
+According to the Tailwind website, the framework is heavier in its original form compared to other solutions like Bootstrap.
+However, by using PurgeCSS to remove unnecessary CSS, you can significantly reduce its size, making it one of the lightest frameworks available.
+The final product of your Tailwind CSS file is a mere 10kb of compressed CSS.

-We usually implement Tailwind CSS while building static websites with jigsaw or even with more complicated websites using Laravel.
+At Lucky Media, we often implement Tailwind CSS when building static websites with Jigsaw or more complex websites using Laravel.
 Tailwind has greatly improved our efficiency and effectiveness in developing professional websites that are delivered much faster than before.
 By using the design properties provided through Figma and the utilities of Tailwind, our designers and developers are working in great synchronization.